Elections in Canada: National (federal) elections

-Although several parties are typically represented in parliament, Canada has historically had two dominant political parties: the Liberal Party and the Conservative Party, which was preceded by the Progressive Conservative Party and the Conservative Party (1867–1942).
-Every government since Confederation has been either Liberal or Conservative with the exception of the Unionist government during World War I, which was a coalition of Conservatives and Liberals.
-However, in the 2011 federal election, the (NDP) New Democratic Party of Canada, came a close second, only behind by a few seats.
-While other parties have sometimes formed the Official Opposition, the 41st Parliament (2011-2015) was the first in which the Liberals did not form either the government or the Official Opposition.
+Although several parties are typically represented in parliament, Canada historically has had two dominant political parties: the Liberal Party and the Conservative Party, which was preceded by the Progressive Conservative Party and the Conservative Party (1867–1942).
+However, in the 2011 federal election, the New Democratic Party of Canada (NDP), took the second largest caucus.
+While other parties have sometimes formed the Official Opposition, the 41st Parliament (2011–2015) was the first in which the Liberals did not form either the government or the Official Opposition.

+Every government since Confederation has been either Liberal or Conservative with the exception of the Unionist government during World War I, which was a coalition of Conservatives and some Liberals.
+Most have been majority governments (one party holding a majority of seats in the House of Commons, even if not holding a majority of votes cast in the last election).
+Many times due to strong showing by "third parties", no party (neither the Liberals nor the Conservatives) captured a majority of seats in the House of Commons, thus producing a minority government.
+Faced with such a situation, the Liberals and the NDP signed a Confidence and Supply Agreement in 2022, the first of its kind in Canada.

-If a government loses a confidence motion, traditionally the prime minister will ask the governor general to call an election and the governor general follows that advice.
-However, the viceroy's compliance is not assured; the governor general also has the right to seek out another party leader who might be able to command the confidence of the House and ask him or her to form a government.
-This happened in 1926 and is referred to as the King-Byng Affair.
+If a government loses a confidence motion, traditionally the prime minister asks the governor general to call an election and traditionally the governor general follows that advice.
+However, the viceroy's compliance is not assured -- the governor general has the right to seek out another party leader who is thought to command the confidence of the House (support from majority of the MPs) and ask them to form a government.
+This happened in 1926 and is referred to as the King–Byng Affair.

-The five-year time limitation is strictly applied to the life of the parliament or assembly in question—this body is not deemed to have been formed until the return of the writs and ceases to exist the moment it is dissolved.
-It is therefore possible to run slightly longer than five years between election days, as was the case between the 1930 and 1935 elections.
-Although the law has allowed for a five-year gap between elections, there have in fact only been two five-year gaps in the last 50 years: between 1974 and 1979 and between 1988 and 1993, and there have in fact been six general elections since 2000.
+Strictly speaking, the five-year time limitation is applied to the life of the parliament or assembly in question — that body is not deemed to have been formed until the return of the writs and ceases to exist the moment it is dissolved.
+It is therefore legally possible for slightly more than five years to elapse between election days, as was the case between the 1930 and 1935 elections.
+As well, under emergency situations it is possible to extend the life of the government as Prime Minister Borden did - the 1917 election took place six years and three months after the previous election.